Inhomogeneous bond percolation on square, triangular and hexagonal lattices: Introduction and results

-The \bxp\ plays a significant role in the proof of Cardy's formula, in which one shows the uniform convergence of a certain triplet of discretely harmonic functions to a limiting triplet of harmonic functions.
-This is obtained in two steps; first, one proves tightness for the family of functions, then one identifies its subsequential limits.
+The box-crossing property plays a significant role in the proof of Cardy's formula, in which one shows the uniform convergence of a certain triplet of discretely harmonic functions to a limiting triplet of harmonic functions.
+This is obtained in two steps: first, one proves tightness for the family of functions, then one identifies its subsequential limits.
 Tightness follows by an application of the Arzel\`a--Ascoli theorem, whose pre-compactness hypothesis is met by the fact that the discretely harmonic functions are uniformly H\"older.
-The proof of this last fact is via the \bxp.
-A full proof of Cardy's formula may be found in \cite[Sect.\ 5.7]{Grimmett_Graphs} and \cite[Sect.\ 2]{WW_park_city}.
+The proof of this last fact is via the box-crossing property.
+A full proof of Cardy's formula may be found in \cite{GrimmettGraphs}, Section~5.7 and~\cite{WWparkcity}, Section~2.

 The structure of the paper is as follows.
-The necessary notation is introduced in Section \ref{sect:notation}, and our main results stated in Sections \ref{sect:results}--\ref{sec:him}.
-The star--triangle transformation is discussed in detail in Section \ref{sect:transformation}, with particular attention to transformations of edge-configurations and open paths.
-Proofs for inhomogeneous bond percolation on the square, triangular and hexagonal lattices are found in Section \ref{sect:mainpf}, and for the \him s in Section \ref{sect:generalizations}.
+The necessary notation is introduced in Section~\ref{sectnotation}, and our main results stated in Sections~\ref{sectresults}--\ref{sechim}.
+The star--triangle transformation is discussed in detail in Section~\ref{secttransformation}, with particular attention to transformations of edge-configurations and open paths.
+Proofs for inhomogeneous bond percolation on the square, triangular and hexagonal lattices are found in Section~\ref{sectmainpf}, and for the highly inhomogeneous models in Section \ref{sectgeneralizations}.